coralblocks/CoralQueue/README.md

 <img src="images/MpMc.png" alt="MpMc" width="50%" height="50%" />

-The MpMc (i.e. Multiple Producers Multiple Consumers) allows multiple producer threads sending messages to the mpmc and multiple consumer threads receiving messages from the mpmc, all running inside the same JVM. `Note that messages are not duplicated by the mpmc.` They are distributed among the consumer threads, in other words, a message is processed only once by one of the consumers. `Also note that the order that the consumers will process the messages is completely undetermined.`
+The MpMc (i.e. Multiple Producers Multiple Consumers) allows multiple producer threads sending messages to the mpmc and multiple consumer threads receiving messages from the mpmc, all running inside the same JVM. `Note that messages are not duplicated by the mpmc.` They are distributed among the consumer threads, in other words, a message is processed only once by one of the consumers. `Also note that the order that the consumers will process the messages is undetermined.`